 Outdoor guides are confident, capable and keen.
 They are great at encouraging participants to step outside their comfort in the ever-changing natural environment, while staying safe and happy as they do so.
 Outdoor guides use their specific skills and knowledge to lead and guide activities, and they can be trusted to work independently and in line with the Safety Management System of their organisation.

-This qualification is designed to be delivered on-the-job in the great outdoors, and some assessments will also be completed online.
+This qualification will be delivered and assessed on-the-job in the great outdoors, and some assessments will also be completed online.

 Graduates of this qualification will be able to lead and guide a specific activity in a dynamic outdoor environment.

 Did you know: Once you've achieved your Outdoor Leadership certificate, you will be registered with the New Zealand Register of Recreation Professionals.
 You can keep your registration current by re-registering every three years.